Suraj-B-Chettri/newspost-with-react/README.md

 # newspost-with-react
-this is project of news post with react js
+this is project of news posting web application with react js only